How to Pay for College

 F - 651.846.1468

-E-mail Laura Griffin
+E-mail Laura Kittelson

 Friends of Saint Paul College Scholarships

-The Friends of Saint Paul College Foundation makes
+The Friends of Saint Paul College foundation makes

 scholarships available to students at Saint Paul College through generous donations from individuals, alumni, businesses and foundations.
 Scholarships are available for fall, spring and summer terms.
 By completing the online scholarship application form, you will automatically be matched to any scholarships for which you are eligible during the term in which you apply.